Frequently Asked Questions

 How accurate are the prices?

 Prices are pulled from live APIs at the time of your search and reflect real availability.
 However, travel prices change frequently — a price shown during planning may shift by the time you book.
-Atlas is a planning tool, not a booking engine.
+Voyager is a planning tool, not a booking engine.
 We always recommend verifying the final price when you book through the airline or hotel directly.

-Pricing & Business Model
+Pricing & Status

-Is Atlas free to use?
+Is Voyager free to use?

-How does Atlas make money?
+How does Voyager make money?

 Will recommendations be biased toward partners?